softworkz/embyuserwiki/Library-Setup.md

 ### Content Type

 Choosing the right content type is important.
 See the above guide on media preparation for best practices for Movie, TV and Music sections.
-Use the unset content type if you'd like to add a media folder that mixes different content, or if you use a complex tv folder structure.
+Use the unset content type if you'd like to add a media folder that mixes different content.
+Please note that support for mixed content is very limited.

+You can also use the unset content type if you use a complex tv folder structure.
 An example of a complex tv structure is:

 ```
 \TV\A-M\Glee
 \TV\N-Z\Seinfeld
 ```
+In the above example, the recommended setup is to create a TV media folder, and then add the **A-M** and **N-Z** library paths.
+Or the "TV" folder can be left to content type **unset**, and both the A-M and N-Z folders would be set to a content type of **TV**.

 ![](images/server/librarysetup2.png)